iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 _Performance on popular dataset for a single layer network<d-cite key="mishkinFastConvexOptimization2022a"></d-cite>._

-A convex equivalent of deeper networks exists but exacerbate existing problems.
-The only way to make it possible is to optimise layer by layer.
-This is still a work in progress and needs further improvements to beat usual methods in accuracy and speed.
+A convex equivalent of deeper networks exists but exacerbates existing problems.
+The only way to make it possible is to optimize layer by layer.
+This is still a work in progress and needs further improvements to beat the usual methods in accuracy and speed.

 ### Gradient Descent in the non-convex problem

 (((The goal here is to better understand the gradient descent dynamic of the non-convex problem.
-We'd like to know where we should start for best results, what kind of minima do we stop at.
+We'd like to know where we should start for the best results, and what kind of minima do we stop at.

 We will compare the classical gradient descent to the convex reformulation method.
-To be able to compare, we map the non-convex neurons to their convex counterpart associated with the same activation pattern.
+To be able to compare, we map the non-convex neurons to their convex counterparts associated with the same activation pattern.
 Remember that to solve the convex problem, we constrain the convex neurons to their activation pattern.
 So, for each step of gradient descent, we plot in orange dots the optimal loss of the convex problem _only using_ the activation pattern that the non-convex neurons are currently in.

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/progressplot_cmplx.png" class="img-fluid" %}

-The staircase-shaped graph of the optimal convex loss comes from the fact that the optimal only changes when the set of activation pattern change, and it's always lower than the non-convex loss by construction.
-Remark that it is not monotonous however.
+The staircase-shaped graph of the optimal convex loss comes from the fact that the optimal only changes when the set of activation patterns changes, and it's always lower than the non-convex loss by construction.
+Remark that it is not monotonous.

-However, despite an equivalent convex problem existing, gradient descent will usually never reach the convex's problem's unique global optimum.
+However, despite an equivalent convex problem existing, gradient descent will usually never reach the convex problem's unique global optimum.
 Neurons are not constrained and activation patterns will change as we descend.

 [gif of neurons that moves through activation lines and align themselves to something]